navruzbek1992/BlockchainMail/README.md

 ## Executable file

 Executable files are in blockchainmail.zip folder.
+Works only with mumbai deployed contract.

 ### Steps
 - Download and unzip them.